yzwzwwd/Course-Projects/README.md

 ## Introduction
 This web page mainly introduces Zhiwei Wang's 4 course projects related to different statistical models.
 All the projects consist of exploratory data analysis, model building and hypothesis testing.
 The analysis is conducted via R software.
+* 1.Effect of Class Size on Student Achievement (One-way ANOVA Model)
+* 2.Relationship between a mandatory jail sentence and traffic fatalities (Time and Entity Fixed Effects Regression Model)
+* 3.Further Research on the Effect of Class Size on Student Achievement (Two-Way ANOVA Model)
+* 4.Bank Marketing Campaign Prediction (Logistic Regression Model & Random Forest)

 ### Markdown